Euramsia/PersonalWebsite/content/startup.md

 +++
 date = "2020-02-04"
-title = "founding"
+title = "starting up"
 math = "true"

 +++

-I am very interested in founding, co-founding or participating in a startup of any kind.
-I am of course particularly interested in bio-startups and will use any reasonable opportunity to create a business.
+Founding a startup is to me the most direct and appealing way of initiating change in the world.
+I am very interested in founding co-founding or participating in a startup of any kind and will use any reasonable opportunity to create a business.
+Of course, I am particularly interested in bio-startups.

-With my {{< ref "/posts/iGEM.md" >}}iGEM-team I came in contact with the concrete idea and the adventure-feeling of a startup, when we planned how to turn our competition research project into a business.
+With [my iGEM-team]({{< ref "iGEM.md" >}}) I came in contact with the concrete idea and the adventure-feeling of a startup, when we planned how to turn our competition research project into a business.
 We calculated the costs and developed several business models.
 We reached out to professors and to stakeholders for their opinion.

 After the congress in Boston however, I decided to turn to neuroscience and to leave Graz.
 Other members still pursue the goal to turn our *beeosensor* into a viable product and I wish them the best luck.
 I will keep you updated about their progress.